 Chia pudding recipeIn this plant-based dessert recipe, chia seeds provide a creamy base for a decadent layered parfait.
 Each spoonful brings berries, spices and seeds.
 You may find yourself needing bigger jars.
 View recipe

 Tigernut granola with homemade nut milkIf you've never made your own nut milk at home, prepare to be wowed: it's much easier than you might think.
-Here, we've whipped up our own almond milk with the flavourful additions of Medjool dates, fresh strawberries and a shot of pure Aloe Vera Juice.
+Here, we've whipped up our own almond milk with the flavorful additions of Medjool dates, fresh strawberries and a shot of pure Aloe Vera Juice.
 Top with a handful of Tigernut Granola and you've got a gently detoxifying and nourishing breakfast.
 View recipe Sweets